Reconstructing the topology of clones: Main Notions, More Background, and Results

 \begin{itemize} \item $\mathbf S$~\cite{Rabinovich,Semmes,DixonNeumannThomas} -- that is, $\Aut({\mathbb N};=)$; \item the automorphism groups of countable vector spaces over finite fields~\cite{EvansSmallIndex}; \item $\Aut({\mathbb Q};<)$ and the automorphism group of the atomless Boolean algebra~\cite{Truss}; \item the $\omega$-categorical dense semi-linear order giving rise to a meet-semilattice~\cite{DrosteHollandMacphersonII}; \item the automorphism group of the random graph~\cite{HodgesHodkinsonLascarShelah}; \item all automorphism groups of $\omega$-categorical $\omega$-stable structures~\cite{HodgesHodkinsonLascarShelah}; \item the automorphism groups of the Henson graphs~\cite{Herwig98}. \end{itemize}

 The second method for proving reconstruction is Rubin's \emph{forall-exists interpretations}.
-Their attractive feature is that they allow us to recover an automorphism group as a permutation group from the abstract group strcuture when one restricts the category of structures whose automorphism groups one is interested in.
+Their attractive feature is that they allow us to recover an automorphism group as a permutation group from the abstract group structure when one restricts the category of structures whose automorphism groups one is interested in.
 More precisely, if $\Gamma$ is an $\omega$-categorical structure which has weak forall-exists interpretations, and if $\Delta$ is another $\omega$-categorical structure without algebraicity and with an isomorphism $\xi$ between $\Aut(\Gamma)$ and $\Aut(\Delta)$, then there exists a bijection $i$ between the domain of $\Gamma$ and the domain of $\Delta$ such that for all $\alpha \in \Aut(\Gamma)$ we have $\forall x. \, \xi(\alpha)(x) = i(\alpha(i^{-1}(x)))$.
-Discussing forall-exists interpretations is beyond the scope of this paper, but the automorphism groups of the following structures can be shown to have automatic homeomorphicity via forall-exists interpretations:
+Discussing forall-exists interpretations is beyond the scope of this paper, but they have been given for: